-In to help increase the number of Barn Owls in the area, Menunkatuck Audubon Society has started a Barn Owl nest box project.
+In order to help increase the number of Barn Owls in the area, Menunkatuck Audubon Society has started a Barn Owl nest box project.
 Our plan is to partner with local landowners who have suitable forage area to install Barn Owl boxes.
-Our goal is that with suitable nest sites in a larger area we can increase the Barn Owl population in southern Connecticut.
+Our goal is that with suitable nest sites in a large area we can increase the Barn Owl population in southern Connecticut.
 We are also partnering with Guilford High School’s woodworking classes; they built ten nest boxes according to our design recommendations with material that Menunkatuck supplied.
 The metal shop students built baffles.

 Nest boxes can be installed on the side of a building or on a free-standing post away from regular human disturbance.
 The nest box does not need to be installed in the foraging area.
 Barn Owls will fly up to a mile from the nest site to find prey.